aleenMoha/model-to-predict-student-s-marks/README.md

 - **Expected target column:** `total_score`
 - **Assumption:** All feature columns are either numeric or will be one‑hot encoded by the notebook.

-> If your CSV has different column names, update `TARGET_COL` inside the notebook.

 ---

 ## 🧹 Data Preparation (as implemented in the notebook)